jtvberg/StreamDock/README.md

     'npm run debug' will launch in main process debug mode on port 7171 'npm run break' will launch the app and break at entry point also on port 7171 Use chrome://inspect and configure the target with above port

+## Widevine DRM
+    Most services will NOT work when you play actual content if you just run the code You must build a package signed by Widevine for it to work properly I used the Castlabs EVS for this: https://github.com/castlabs/electron-releases/wiki/VMP